Tharavath Ammalu Amma

-Tharavath Ammalu Amma is a Malayalam language writer and translator born in Madras presidency, British India (present-day Kerala, India).
+Tharavath Ammalu Amma was a Malayalam language writer and translator born in Madras presidency, British India (present-day Kerala, India).
 She translated many works from Sanskrit and Tamil to Malayalam.

 Ammalu Amma's 1914 novel Kamalabhai Athava Lakshmivilasathile Kolapathakam (Kamalabhai or the murder at Lakshmivilasam) was the first detective novel written by a woman in Malayalam.
 She was the only writer who was refused the "Sahitya Sakhi", the highest literary award in the then Kingdom of Cochin.